braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/purchase_events.md

 You can log purchases by passing a [purchase object]({{site.baseurl}}/api/objects_filters/purchase_object/) through the [`/users/track` endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track/).

 The following lists methods across various platforms that are used to log purchases.
 Within these pages, you will also find documentation on how to add properties and quantities to your purchase event.
-You can futher target your users based on these properties.
+You can further target your users based on these properties.

 - [Android and FireOS]({{site.baseurl}}/developer_guide/platform_integration_guides/android/analytics/logging_purchases/)
 - [iOS]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/analytics/logging_purchases/)